If you are new to networking you must have heard the term called ARP protocol – address resolution protocol many times.

 You know that all the computers can communicate over the network via IP addresses but if you think about it, it’s not just an IP address, it also requires MAC address.

-What is ARP protocol?
+What is ARP used for in networking?

 ARP protocol is a network protocol that dynamically maps an IP address to a MAC address or physical address on the ethernet network segment.